July 11, 2025

 Jesus once said, “Neither do people pour new wine into old wineskins.
 If they do, the skins will burst; the wine will run out and the wineskins will be ruined” (Matthew 9:17, NIV).

 In the context of relationships, this means entering a new partnership with unresolved pain and emotional baggage can cause the relationship to “burst.”
-Unhealed wounds often lead to repeating toxic cycles—choosing partners who aren’t good for you, feeling unworthy of love, or sabotaging connections out of fear.
+Unhealed wounds often lead to repeating toxic cycles like choosing partners who aren’t good for you, feeling unworthy of love, or sabotaging the relationship out of fear of what might happen.

 A study published in the Journal of Personality and Social Psychology found a clear link between unresolved trauma and difficulties forming healthy relationships.
 Similarly, a 2024 report from the American Psychological Association showed that individuals who practice self-reflection and emotional processing are far more likely to experience fulfilling relationships later on.